one-among-us/data/people/Dethelly/page.en.md

 ## After her departure

-Later, through a variety of ways, Sugar's mother contacted A on the morning of 23rd January.
+Later, through a variety of ways, Sugar's mother contacted A on the morning of January 23rd.

 After A told her about Sugar's gender dysphoria and the fact of suicide, she was astonished and said: